 Not a great plan.

-This was further jeopardized by the COVID-19 pandemic, which pushed Dune back almost a full year and compromised its chances at the box office even further when Warner Bros. unilaterally decided to release all of its 2021 movies day-of on HBOmax.
+This was further jeopardized by the COVID-19 crisis, which pushed Dune back almost a full year and compromised its chances at the box office even further when Warner Bros. unilaterally decided to release all of its 2021 movies day-of on HBOmax.
 Legendary Entertainment, which co-funded Dune and Godzilla vs Kong, said they and other co-financiers were not consulted on this decision and were rumored for several months to be suing Warner Bros. over it before eventually reaching a deal.
 Villeneuve was one of several prominent filmmakers who lambasted the decision, which may damage Warner’s ability to hire talent in the long term, and demanded that Dune have a theatrical exclusivity window, seemingly to no avail.